CarbonicSoda/rollup-plugin-minlinecss/README.md

 # DEPRECATED

-This package is DEPRECATED and you shall not try to use it.
+This package is deprecated and you shall not try to use it.

 I decided that this is simply not worth all the effort and time, and won't bother with reworking on it anymore.

-This is primarily due to the lack of support for minifying bare css properties among minifiers like lightningcss or nanocss.
+This is primarily due to the lack of support for minifying bare css blocks among minifiers like lightningcss or nanocss (csso did support this, but it is dead for years and doesn't support css nesting).
 I had to wrap them in dummy selectors, manually replace the templates, and later trim the wrappers.
 It is too awkward and sophisticated.

 And all this just to save a few bytes?
 No.